react-cosmos/react-cosmos/README.md

 - **component** - The name of the Component to load.
 Usually we already have a Component class when setting its properties, but there are two main cases when this property is relevant:
-  - 1. When loading the Root Component* using `Fresh.start`
+  - 1. When loading the Root Component*
   - 2. When a List Component receives a list of children to load

 - **data** - A URL for fetching data for that Component.
 Once data is received